 to scrape the rating split from the App Store.
 Whilst the average rating

-for the app is available in search_apple
+for the app is available in search_apple, it is useful to

 know how many 5* ratings are given and how many 1* ratings are